juvelas/juvelas.github.io/_pages/publications.md

 ## 2025

+* Luna-Aranguré, C., Estrada, F., __Velasco, J.A__., Calderón-Bustamante, O., González-Salazar, C. Environmental exposure of terrestrial biomes to global climate change: an n-dimensional approach.
+Ecosphere.

+* Alzate, A., Rozzi, R., __Velasco, J.A__., Robertson, D.R., Zizka, A., Tobias, J.A., Hill, A., Bacon, C.D., Janzen, T., Pellisier, L., van der Plas, F., Rosindell, J., Orstein, R. E. 2023.
+The evolutionary age-range size relationship is modulated by insularity and dispersal in plants and animals.
+Nature Communications.

 * Smith, C., Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 Using bioclimatic indicators to analyse the presence of climatic lag amongst local amphibian assemblages of America.
 2025.
 Revista Latinoamericana de Herpetología. *Corresponding author.

-* Luna-Aranguré, C., Estrada, F., __Velasco, J.A__., Calderón-Bustamante, O., González-Salazar, C. Environmental exposure of terrestrial biomes to global climate change: an n-dimensional approach.
-Ecosphere.

 * García-Rodríguez, A., Lenzner, B., __Velasco, J.A__, Schertler, A., Omer, A., Seebens, H., Capinha, C., Gallardo, B., Dullinger, S. & Essl, F. 2025.
 The global status of alien vertebrates in mountains.
 Nature Communications.
 16, 1977 https://doi.org/10.1038/s41467-025-57214-w

 ## 2024
 * Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 2024.
 Long-term stability in protected-areas?
 A vision from American/New World amphibians.
 Geography and Sustainability, 5(4), 673-683. *Corresponding author. https://doi.org/10.1016/j.geosus.2024.09.003